pippin-29/push_swap/README.md

 And learned alot about malloc(), realloc(), calloc(), and free().

-Because i used two arrays of integers for stack_a and stack_b, my sorting algorithm has decreased time complexity,

-Unlike some complicated doubly linked lists, with many values within each node.

 The hardest part of this project was the push_a() and push_b() functions...

 Which took some time understanding exactly how to resize an array of integers,